-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 You may not normally think of a code validator like W3C Validator as an SEO tool, but it is important just the same.

 Be careful!
-If you don’t know what you are doing, it is easy to misinterpret the results, and actually make things worse.
+If you don’t know what you are doing, it is easy to misinterpret the results and actually make things worse.

-For example: say you are validating code from a site that was developed in XHTML, but the code was ported over to WordPress.
+For example, say you are validating code from a site that was developed in XHTML, but the code was ported over to WordPress.

-Copying and pasting the entire code into WordPress during development does not automatically change its document type.
-If, while during testing, you run across pages that have thousands of errors across the entire document, that is likely why.
+Copying and pasting the entire code into WordPress during development does not change its document type automatically.
+If during testing, you run across pages that have thousands of errors across the entire document, that is likely why.

 A website that was developed in this fashion is more likely to need a complete overhaul with new code, especially if the former code does not exist.

-11. SEMrush
+11. Semrush

-SEMrush’s greatest claim to fame is accurate data for keyword research and other technical research.
+Semrush’s greatest claim to fame is accurate data for keyword research and other technical research.

-What makes SEMrush so valuable is its competitor analysis data.
+But what makes Semrush so valuable is its competitor analysis data.

-You may not normally think of SEMrush as a technical analysis tool.
+You may not normally think of Semrush as a technical analysis tool.

 However, if you go deep enough into a competitor analysis, the rankings data and market analysis data can reveal surprising information.